pmolensky/com.popp/README.md

 c. check if effective and retry to the desired value

 ## Change Log:

+### v 2.0.2
+**updated:**
+Added support for notification of door open/close on strike control
+Added more device id's to the 68G that users reported in
+Updated to the latest mesh-driver

 ### v 2.0.1
 **updated:**
 Added support for the keypad and co2 sensor, please test

 ### v 2.0.0
 **updated:**
 Rewrite to the new SDKv2 and Z-Wave Mesh Driver